John D. Wyndham, founding

 ignores the actual terrain which slopes down from the communications tower over the

-Navy Annex and gas station to the Pentagon.
+Navy Annex, electric power lines, and the gas station to the Pentagon.

 Evidence in Pentagon transcripts and the testimony of FMFD Unit 161 is

 ignored.
 FBI evidence contradicting the Solicitor General's account of conversations

 with his wife on Flight 77 is ignored.
 Transportation Secretary Mineta's testimony is

 ignored.
 Washington Post article showing "50 FBI officers . . . picking up debris"